Rricky122890/oo-many-many-practice/SECOND_DOMAIN.md

 ==============================================================

 #DELIVERABLES
-  * Restaurant
+  * Charity
-    * #initialize a restaurant is initialized with a name and a cuisine
+    * #initialize a charity is initialized with a name and a category
-    * a restaurant can change their name and cuisine
+    * a charity can change their name and category

   * CLASS METHODS
-    * Restaurant.all returns all instances of the restaurant class
+    * Charity.all returns all instances of the charity class

   * INSTANCE METHODS
-    * #orders returns an array of all the order instances that belong_to a restaurant
+    * #donations returns an array of all the order instances that belong_to a charity
-    * #customers return an array of all the customer that have made an order at the restaurant
+    * #donors return an array of all the customer that have made an donations to the charity
-    * #customer_names return an array of just the names of said customers, not the full object
+    * #donor_names return an array of just the names of said donors, not the full object

     ====== BONUS ======
-    * Restaurant.find_by_cuisine takes in a cuisine as an argument and finds a restaurant by a given cuisine
+    * Charity.find_by_category takes in a category as an argument and finds a charity by a given category

 ==============================================================

-  * CUSTOMER
+  * DONOR
-    * #initialize a customer is initialized with a name
+    * #initialize a donor is initialized with a name
-    * a customer cannot change their name
+    * a donor cannot change their name

   * CLASS METHODS
-    * Customer.all returns all instances of the customer class
+    * Donor.all returns all instances of the donor class

   * INSTANCE METHODS
-    * #orders returns an array of all the orders associated with an instance of customer
+    * #donations returns an array of all the donations associated with an instance of donor
-    * #place_order creates a new order instance taking in a restaurant and a dish
+    * #make_donation creates a new donation instance taking arguments of a Charity and an amount

     ====== BONUS ======
-    * Customer.find_by_name takes in name as an argument and finds a customer by a given name
+    * Donor.find_by_name takes in name as an argument and finds a donor by a given name
-    * #fav_restaurant returns the restaurant that has the highest number of orders placed by the instance of customer

 ==============================================================

-  * ORDER
+  * DONATION
-    * #initialize an order is initialized with a restaurant, a customer and a dish
+    * #initialize a donation is initialized with a donor, a charity and an amount
-    * an order has corresponding attribute readers & writers for all three attributes
+    * a donation has corresponding attribute readers & writers for all three attributes
-    * Order.all returns all instances of the order class
+    * Donation.all returns all instances of the donation class

 ==============================================================